Northwest Florida is one of the most biologically diverse regions of the world.

 The base also contains 20 miles of pristine barrier islands along the Gulf of Mexico which provide habitat for many rare species, including the largest intact population of beach mice in northwest Florida, 53% of the entire state's population of threatened snowy plovers, and nesting areas for loggerhead and green sea turtles.

-A key strategy for conserving this habitat network is working with the U.S. Air Force and U.S. Navy Base to facilitate and promote the Florida panhandle for federal designation as the Northwest Florida Sentinel Landscape.
+A key strategy for conserving this habitat network is working with the U.S. Air Force, U.S. Navy, U.S. Fish and Wildlife Service and public and private partners to facilitate and promote the Florida panhandle for federal designation as the Northwest Florida Sentinel Landscape.
 We are helping the effort to create an innovative partnership for collaboration and coordination among private landowners, conservationists, military installations, government agencies and others.

 Defenders also advocates on behalf of Florida Forever, the state’s land acquisition program.
 We work to empower concerned citizens to become activists for wildlife and habitat by creating educational materials to help activists advocate for the purchase and restoration of essential habitat and linkages, particularly for endangered and vulnerable species, including areas for the reestablishment of the Florida panther; sea turtle nesting beaches; shorebird nesting, resting and foraging habitat; and critical habitat for beach mice.